flecoqui/ARMStepByStep/Step_7_ASPDotNetCoreContainer/README.md

 #### DEPLOYING THE IMAGE TO A KUBERNETES CLUSTER IN AZURE WITH THE YAML FILE

 1. You can deploy the same image in Azure Kubernetes Cluster using the YAML file aspnetcoreapp.yaml with Kubernetes Command Line Client: </p>
-**kubectl** kubectl apply -f aspnetcoreapp.yaml </p>
+**kubectl:** kubectl apply -f aspnetcoreapp.yaml </p>

      For instance:

           C:\git\me\ARMStepByStep\Step_7_ASPDotNetCoreContainer\aspnetcoreapp> kubectl apply -f aspnetcoreapp.yaml

      Before launching this command you need to edit the file aspnetcoreapp.yaml and update the line 28, and replace the field <AzureContainerRegistryName> with the Azure Container Registry Name.

       - image: <AzureContainerRegistryName>.azurecr.io/aspnetcorereactredux:v1
         name: aspnetcorereactredux

      For instance:

       - image: acreu2.azurecr.io/aspnetcorereactredux:v1
         name: aspnetcorereactredux

 2. You can check the new deployment with Kubernetes Command Line Client: </p>
-**kubectl** kubectl get services </p>
+**kubectl:** kubectl get services </p>

      For instance:

         kubectl get services

-This commands return a result like this one below:
+     This command returns a result like this one below:

         NAME                   TYPE           CLUSTER-IP    EXTERNAL-IP    PORT(S)        AGE